Mountain Wilderness Austria

 Mountain Wilderness Belgium

-Mountain Wilderness Belgium is the belgian chapter of the movement and its objective is to sensibilize the belgian people to the wilderness in the mountains and all the benefits of it.
-We are trying to vehiculate the message to the people who are practicing mountaineering in the summer and in the winter, but that are not living in the mountains and in the concerned regions.
+Mountain Wilderness Belgium is the Belgian Chapter of the organisation.
+Its objective is to raise awareness among the Belgians as to wilderness in the mountains and its benefits.
+MW Belgium tries to convey this message to all those who practice mountaineering both in the Summer and in the Winter, although not living in the mountains and in the relevant regions.

 Mountain Wilderness Catalunya